BSidesROC/BSidesROC.github.io/about.md

 {:.text-white}
 # Directors:

-The following currently fullfil the role of Board of Directors for the B-Sides Rochester, Inc. corporation.
+The following currently fulfill the role of Board of Directors for the B-Sides Rochester, Inc. corporation.

 **President:** Catherine Ullman

 **Treasurer:** Susan Lupiani

-**Secretary:** Jason Taylor
+**Secretary:** Liam Ross

 {:.text-white}
 # Staff